csells/fibscli/README.md

 # UI TODO
 - shouldn't allow any other moves while dice are on the bar
-- prefer moves w/ hits when picking from multiple moves
 - move a hit piece *after* it's been hit
 - draw moving pieces on top of other pieces
 - don't show the label while it's moving